wso2-attic/ballerina-integrator/README.md

 -p 5044:5044 docker.elastic.co/logstash/logstash:6.2.2
 ```

- - Follow the steps below to configure filebeat to ship ballerina logs:
+ - Follow the steps below to configure filebeat to ship Ballerina logs:

 i) Create a file named `filebeat.yml` with the following content:
 ```